 Prior to his legal career, T.J. was a management consultant in the Strategy Group at Accenture, where he advised on business plans, financial analysis and business process management for Fortune 500 companies.
 While there, he learned quantitative skills and analytical tools that he employs when approaching client matters.

 Matters Of NoteCommercial Litigation.
 T.J. has helped companies in a variety of fields to fulfill their business litigation needs.
-His work includes serving as:
+His work includes representing:

-- lead counsel for a California construction company in a breach-of-contract dispute with an equipment manufacturer;
+- a construction company in a breach-of-contract dispute with an equipment manufacturer;

-- counsel for a Chicago manufacturer of architectural glass in copyright infringement and defamation actions;
+- a manufacturer of architectural glass in copyright infringement and defamation actions;

-- counsel for a technology firm in litigation over rights to a patent for locking software; and
+- a technology firm in litigation over rights to a patent for locking software; and

 Product Liability.
-T.J. represents clients in product and general liability litigation, including as:
+T.J. represents clients in product and general liability litigation, including:

-- counsel for an aviation services corporation in a matter involving asbestos exposure; and
+- an aviation services corporation in a matter alleging asbestos exposure.

 - lead counsel for residential properties in tenant class actions; and